 Welcome back Sprocketeers, to another episode of this week’s biker guide.
-Today we’re going to be looking at a road that almost certainly should be on your biker bucket list.
+Today we’ll look at a road that should certainly be on your biker bucket list.

-We know that Wales is a country consisting of rugged mountains, rushing rivers, and picturesque villages.
+We know that Wales consists of rugged mountains, rushing rivers, and picturesque villages.
 Beyond this, its roads are nothing short of spectacular.
 However, today I’ll be focusing on one particular road trip that every motorcyclist needs to attempt at least once in their lifetime.
 Of course, I’m talking about the Devil’s Staircase.

 How long is the route?

-The Devil’s Staircase is a winding mountain road that runs for 14 miles located in the Cambria Mountains located in Mid-Wales.
+The Devil’s Staircase is a winding mountain road that runs for 14 miles in the Cambria Mountains in Mid-Wales.
 The road gets its name from the hairpin bends that make it look like a staircase leading up to the heavens.
-Now I did hear some rumours about it being named after an incident involving military men dragging supplies to the top – whether this is true or not, I’m not entirely sure.
-However, trust me, the name is every bit as exhilarating as it sounds.
+Now I did hear some rumours about it being named after an incident involving military men dragging supplies to the top – whether this is true or not.
+However, trust me, the name is almost as exhilarating as it sounds.

-The Devil’s Staircase is considered one of the funniest motorcycle roads in the United Kingdom, and for good reason” The road is incredibly scenic, with endless views of mountains, rivers, and valleys.
-And of course, because it’s so popular with motorcyclists, there’s always a great atmosphere on the road.
+The Devil’s Staircase is considered one of the funniest motorcycle roads in the United Kingdom.
+For a good reason,” The road is incredibly scenic, with endless views of mountains, rivers, and valleys.
+And, of course, because it’s so popular with motorcyclists, there’s always a great atmosphere on the road.

 How steep is Devil’s Staircase?